 All you need is the net banking login details for your bank account and the bank account details along with the SWIFT code of the recipient’s bank.

-Here are a few other options of remitting money from India to UK:
+Here are a few other options for remitting money from India to the UK:

 - Western Union

 - PayPal: not a cheap option for transferring money from India to the UK